wangfowen/owenwangdotcom/_posts/2016-07-12-engineers-mindset-for-life.md

 and points of failure down the line.
 And if a failure does occur, how would the system react?

-If a social media site indexed the content it served by each post's id, what would happen when a post goes viral and many users are interacting with the single post?
-What if they indexed by users instead?
+If a social media site stored its posts in different databases sorted by the posts' identifiers, then a database might go down if a post goes viral.
+What if they were sorted by the user's identifiers instead?
 What could fail then, and when?

 It's crucial to poke holes at the system and preemptively think about potential